Looking for postgraduate teacher training programmes in Northern Ireland? Find out how to apply.

 The time between accepting your place and starting your training programme will involve a great deal of preparation.
 Check with your training provider to see if they have a suggested reading list, or any pre-programme activities to complete before you begin.

 As well as course texts, there are hundreds of practical ‘how to teach’ guides available to support your continuing professional development.
-Our trainee and NQT bloggers have reviewed some popular teaching books you might find useful as you start your training, to help you prepare for the classroom.

 Social media for teachers

 In addition to working through your reading list, and keeping up-to-date with the latest education news from the TES or Schools Week, there’s an easily accessible resource on hand to help you get a head start – teachers.

 You can tap in to a thriving community of teachers and educators sharing ideas and best practice via Twitter and blogs.
 Using social media can be a good way to enhance your development during and after your training, giving you the chance to build a professional learning network of educators from around the world.